warncke/immutable-access-control/README.md

 The asterix * can be used as a wildcard to match any value in an access control rule clause.

+### Access control rules are CASE SENSITIVE

+The case on module names and methods, model names, actions, and states, and route paths must match the resources.

+Rules are stored and access via objects (hash tables) so exact matching on case is required.

 ### Granting access to everything

     *:1